Drako/dnd5e-character-naeris/spells/index.md

 * Prepared spells per day: 4
 * Wizard level: 1

+Currently all the spells that trigger a saving throw for the target have a difficulty class (DC) of 13 (8 + 3 INT MOD + 2 Training bonus).

 ## Slots

 Using spells of rank 1 or higher consumes a slot of that rank or higher.